userguide-galaxea/Product_User_Guide/docs/Guide/A1/Hardware_Guide.md

 # Galaxea A1 Hardware Guide
-This manual provides engineering data and user guidance for working with the Galaxea A1 hardware.
+This manual provides engineering data and user guidance for working with Galaxea A1 hardware.

 ## Safety Guide
 <div>